 break in series: 2019

-Sub-indicators of 'risk of poverty or social exclusion' - Belgium
+Child poverty by sub-indicators of 'risk of poverty or social exclusion'- Belgium

 Definition: the share of people under 18 years old at risk of poverty or social exclusion is calculated as the ratio of the people under 18 years belonging to at least one of three sub-populations and the population under 18 years.
 These sub-populations are people at risk of poverty, people living in a household with a very low work intensity and severally materially and socially deprived people (Statbel, 2023).